 For enrolment in Kindergarten, your child must be four years of age by the end of the calendar year.
 Parents/guardians can enroll their children in the English Program or the French Immersion Program.

-The English Program is exclusively in English.
-Core French instruction is introduced in Grade 4.
-In the Core French Program, students learn basic

-French through songs, games, drama, and interactive activities for a specified period of time daily.
+The English Program includes a Core French component beginning in Grade 4.
+Students are introduced to the French language through songs, games, drama and interactive activities for a specified period of time daily.

-French Immersion immerses children in the French language, including cultural experiences, when they begin school.
-English language instruction is introduced in Grade 3 and gradually builds to an equal balance of French and English instruction by Grade 5.
+French Immersion immerses children in the French language, including cultural experiences, when they start school.
+English language instruction is introduced in Grade 3 and gradually builds to a balance of French and English instruction by Grade 5.
 This ensures that students gain effective bilingual skills.
-This program is designed for parents/guardians to support their child to become fluent in both English and French.
+This program is designed for English speaking parents/guardians so they may support their children to become bilingual.